Chapter 1: Chapter One

 They stayed frozen for a minute, and then another, and only then, did Hannibal get up, look around, and finally let Will stand up.

-It only took one look at the decimated restaurant, wounded customers, and bloodied corpses for Will to become overloaded at the unexpected pain.
+It only took one look at the decimated restaurant, wounded customers, and bloodied corpses for Will to become overloaded at the unexpected carnage.
 His knees weakened and a strangled whimper left his throat.

 The sensitive man collapsed against Hannibal’s chest, succumbing to the only available support.